Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Technical Proofs

-For the same reason, shifting the spot volatility estimation window outward by one time interval (shown in Figure~\ref{fig:base-estimators}) can completely eliminate this distribution, so the correlation between different scales become really negligible.
+For the same reason, shifting the spot volatility estimation window outward by one time interval (shown in Figure~\ref{fig:base-estimators-3}) can completely eliminate this distribution, so the correlation between different scales become totally negligible.